ringo-2025/dynamic-urban-sandbox/README.md

 ## How to Use

 1. **Open the Application**: Open `index.html` in your web browser
-2. **Enter Policy**: Type your policy or strategy in the text area (e.g., "Increase public housing by 20%")
+2. **Enter Policy**: Type your policy or strategy in the text area (e.g., "Increase public housing by 30% over 10 years")
 3. **Run Simulation**: Click "Run 10-Year Simulation" to start the analysis
 4. **View Results**: Review the simulation results including:
    - AI agent decision criteria